The Gift of Peace

 In unstable times, we all need the gift of peace now more than ever.

 By Chris Lawrence

-Yet, even as fear ramps up, what if there is a gift of peace that we can experience in the midst of it?
-What if peace was actually what you needed most, the answer to whatever problems threaten you today, tomorrow or in the coming weeks?
+Yet, even as fear ramps up and threatens this solace, what if there is a gift of peace that we can experience in the midst of it?
+What if this peace was actually what you needed most, the answer to whatever problems threaten you today, tomorrow or in the coming weeks?

 A CANCER SURVIVOR’S STORY OF PEACE.